Certora/Documentation/docs/prover/checking/coverage-info.md

 We visualize this *coverage* information in a dedicated HTML file: `zipOutput/Reports/UnsatCorevisualization.html`.
 Furthermore, we also visualize the unsat core coverage information on our `TAC` representation of the verification condition.

-In the rest of this section, we provide a more detailed explanation of the concept of unsat cores and provide several particular example usages of the unsat cores.
+In the rest of this section, we provide a more detailed explanation of the concept of unsat cores and demonstrate it on an example.

 ## Unsat cores